-Recently, the Council on the Ageing (COTA) ACT received funding from the ACT Government to offer free one-on-one digital learning sessions to seniors.
-The Seniors pop-up technology hub will be a place where senior Canberrans can come and ask questions in a relaxed way and learn about how to get online and become confident with using technology.
+Council on the Ageing (COTA) ACT is offering free one-on-one digital learning sessions to seniors.
+The Get IT – seniors technology hub is a place where senior Canberrans can come and ask questions in a relaxed way and learn about how to get online and become confident with using technology.
 The learning sessions are designed to assist seniors with staying in touch with their community, family and friends and be a resource for finding information online.

-The Seniors pop-up technology hub will be available at the COTA ACT office at the Hughes Community Centre and from time-to-time throughout the Canberra community, at community centres and shopping spaces across the region.
+The Get IT – seniors technology hub will be available at the COTA ACT office at the Hughes Community Centre and from time-to-time throughout the Canberra community, at community centres and shopping spaces across the region.